B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

 Loci Statistics
 ...............

-The third component contains 4 panels with summary charts displaying relevant information about the schema.
-The panel is presented in the same way as in Chewie-NS.
+The third component contains 4 panels with charts displaying relevant information about the distribution of the number of alleles and allele size variation per evaluated locus.

 - Panel A displays the distribution of loci by number of alleles.